There are two main types of stroke:

 - Age.

-Therefore, the main way to prevent strokes will be to avoid the risk factors we mentioned above and also other harmful practices.
+Therefore, the main way to prevent strokes is to avoid the risk factors mentioned above, as well as other harmful practices.
 For example, in addition to avoiding tobacco, it is advisable not to abuse alcohol or self-medicate.

-In addition, it is also suggested to maintain a healthy weight, do daily physical activity and eat a balanced diet.
-Another tip is to monitor blood pressure frequently, as well as blood glucose and cholesterol levels.
+In addition, it's also advisable to maintain a healthy weight, engage in daily physical activity, and maintain a balanced diet.
+Another tip is to monitor your blood pressure frequently, as well as your blood glucose and cholesterol levels.

 If a person has suffered an accident or stroke, immediate medical attention should be sought, as it is a serious emergency.
-The sooner treatment is administered, the greater the chance of minimizing the damage.
+The sooner treatment is administered, the better the chances of minimizing the damage.

-A final recommendation is to carry out a medical check-up annually or every six months for elderly people.
-In the event that the doctor has indicated a treatment, we must comply with it as he has indicated.
+A final recommendation is to have a medical checkup annually, or every six months for older adults.
+If your doctor has prescribed a treatment, follow it as directed.